thodkatz/everse-resqui-demo/README.md

 **Organization → Settings → Actions → Runners → New self-hosted runner**

-The configuration and startup commands are identical — only the `--url` changes:
+The configuration and startup commands are identical, only the `--url` changes:

 ```bash
 ./config.sh --url https://github.com/<org> --token <token>